WebIDauth/WebIDauth/README.md

 # How it works

 To take an example, the web application at http://sp.example.com/ (which could be called Service Provider or SP) could have a "Login" link on their main page to allow users to authenticate using their webids (check http://auth.my-profile.eu/ for an example of such a demo SP).
-This link points to a server which is running WebIDauth, let's say https://idp.example.com/, and which we will call IdP (Identification Provider) from now on (check https://auth.fcns.eu/ for a demo of such an IdP).
+This link points to a server which is running WebIDauth, let's say https://idp.example.com/, and which we will call IdP (Identification Provider) from now on (check https://auth.my-profile.eu/ for a real IdP).
 A typical link would look something like this:

 `https://auth.my-profile.eu/auth/index.php?authreqissuer=https://sp.example.com/index.php`